What’s in Your Sofa?

 Alternatives were found, but they’re not much better.
 One compound, known as chlorinated tris or TDCPP, was voluntarily removed from kids’ pajamas around 40 years ago.
 In 2012, the peer-reviewed journal Environmental Science & Technology published its findings on TDCPP.
 According to scientists who conducted studies of foam in couches, there are plenty of reasons for concern.
 The consumer advocacy group Toxic-Free Future has chimed in as well:

-• The Consumer Product Safety Commission has concluded that it increases risk of cancer.
+• The Consumer Product Safety Commission has concluded that it increases the risk of cancer.

 • California has identified it as a carcinogen under Proposition 65.